SBaldwin-Git/Hex-Shop/README.md

 Hex Shop is a simple and intuitive e-commerce website where users can purchase a wide range of hex colours.
 This project is built using Angular, TypeScript, RxJS, and utilises a PostgreSQL database to showcase CRUD API skills.
 Additionally, it incorporates user authentication for a personalised shopping experience.

-I created this project so I could better understand REST API's and also further my understanding on Angular by creating a full-stack project.
+I created this project so I could better understand REST API's and also further my understanding of Angular by creating a full-stack project.

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.2.

 ## Table of Contents